bing-hsu/bing-hsu.github.io/content/posts/pytorch-nn/Autorag.md

 # tensor([2.], grad_fn=<AddBackward0>)
 ```

-When tensors form expression, its `grad_fn` records the operator and
+When tensors form expression, its `grad_fn` records the operator.
-its
-derivation:

 - `x**2` has `grad_fn=<PowBackward0>`: this expression uses Power
   operator.
 - `x**2 + y**2` has `grad_fn=<AddBackward0>`: this expression uses
-  Addition
-  operator.
+  Addition operator.

 Each expression forms a DAG of expressions down till Leaf Tensors: